-Plenty of trickery on show from the newcomer, who took full advantage of Young’s struggles at wing-back.
+Plenty of trickery from the newcomer, who took full advantage of Ashley Young’s struggles at wing back.
 The home side’s best player in the first half.

 Could hardly believe his luck having been left completely unmarked to head in Larsson’s corner at the front post.
 He was otherwise impressive and will be hoping for a rare injury-free run.

-His set-piece delivery is always a threat, as illustrated by the corner which created the first goal.
-Was solid throughout as Sunderland's midfield controlled proceedings.
+His set-piece delivery is always a threat, as illustrated by the corner that created the first goal.
+Larsson was solid throughout as Sunderland's midfield controlled proceedings.

 Led the line gamely but still looks a shadow of the player who was so impressive during the early stages of his Premier League career.

-As solid as ever, he could do little about the equaliser as Rodwell's bullet header eluded him.
+As solid as ever, De Gea could do little about the equalizer as Rodwell's bullet header eluded him.
 Despite Sunderland enjoying the better of proceedings, he was rarely tested.

-Was perhaps the most assured of the back three against Swansea, but began shakily before growing into the game.
+Blackett, who was perhaps the most assured of the back three against Swansea, began shakily, yet grew into the game.

 As often seems to be the case with Jones, too often his best work was last-ditch.
 Must become far less frenetic if he is going to thrive in Van Gaal’s system.
 Appears too excitable in possession and is therefore less effective.

-With rumours swirling of transfer activity at Old Trafford, his performance was hardly the inspiring showing he would have hoped for.
+With rumors swirling of transfer activity at Old Trafford, Cleverley’s performance was hardly the inspiring showing he would have hoped for.
 Wasteful in possession and lacking any real guile, he was lucky not to be taken off.

-Much like Young can be found wanting when forced into defensive work, epitomised by him leaving Rodwell for Sunderland's leveller.
+Much like Young, Valencia can be found wanting when forced into defensive work, epitomized by him leaving Rodwell for Sunderland's leveler.
 However, he looked brighter than he has in some time going forward and superbly set up the opener.

-Let down by a dreadful touch,his performance added further weight to the theory that United desperately need reinforcements in the centre of the park.
+Let down by a dreadful touch, Fletcher’s performance added further weight to the theory that United desperately needs reinforcements in the center of the park.
 The Scot struggled badly in the final third and looked uncomfortable with the ball at his feet.